 The devil is in the data: email archiving and legal hold

-Without email archiving or ediscovery software, organizations find it difficult to respond to requests in a timely manner.
+Without ediscovery or archiving software, organizations find it difficult to respond to requests in a timely manner.
 Many are then forced to spend thousands of dollars on hiring external teams of lawyers and IT professionals to search through backup tapes, whose main purpose is disaster recovery, not data retrieval.
 This brings unnecessary costs to already costly matters.

-Failure to retrieve email can result in your organization facing enormous financial loss, sanctions, substantial fines and major reputational damage.
+Failure to retrieve email can result in enormous financial losses, sanctions, substantial fines and major reputational damage.
 In 2015, an airline was ordered to pay more than $2.7 million in sanctions for failing to turn over electronic data, in addition to more than $4.7 million in sanctions for earlier discovery violations.

 For a smooth ediscovery process, it is crucial to enforce and re-evaluate retention policies regularly, follow them consistently, train employees, and implement information governance best practices.